DETAILED ACTION

 Applicant’s arguments, see REMARKS, filed November 12, 2025, with respect to the rejections of claims 1-20 under U.S.C.
 101 have been fully considered but are not persuasive.

-The applicant argues that the additional elements are directed to a practical application as they recite an improvement in the technology of identifying and responding to an issue with a software application by receiving a combination of elements that provide for identifying the issue and allowing an agent to response via a user interface of the issue tracking system separate from the social media site.
+The applicant argues that the additional elements are directed to a practical application as they recite an improvement in the technology of identifying and responding to an issue with a software application by receiving a combination of elements that provide for identifying the issue and allowing an agent to response via a user interface of the issue tracking system separate from the social media site, discarding content item descriptors that do not satisfy a help-seek metric, and storing a content item record comprising an association between the ticket identifier and a content identifier.
 However, the examiner respectfully disagrees as the additional elements are directed to merely apply it.
 The claims merely recite generic computer elements to perform the abstract idea of receiving and analyzing user posted content to generate a response and a ticket.
 Merely automating the process of reviewing content and generating a response is not an improvement to a technology or technical field but applying generic computer elements to perform the abstract idea.
 Additionally, merely receiving a comment via an interface from an agent, wherein the comment is in regard to the content item and storing the content item record; and generating a response message based on the comment including a textual indication of a status and communicating the social media response message and the content item identifier to the social media platform to cause the social media platform to display the social media response message is not an improvement to the technology of a social media network.
-The claim merely recites a computer performing the basic functions of receiving information such as a ticket identifier and a comment field including a comment received from an agent, storing the content item, generating a response message based on the comment, and communicating the message to the platform.
-Merely storing and communicating information is not an improvement to the basic functions of a computer system but merely applying computer elements to perform the abstract idea of generating a comment from an agent regarding content from a user and sharing the content with the user.
+The claim merely recites a computer performing the basic functions of receiving information such as a ticket identifier and a comment field including a comment received from an agent, analyzing the information, storing the content item, generating a response message based on the comment, and communicating the message to the platform.
+Merely analyzing, storing, communicating information is not an improvement to the basic functions of a computer system but merely applying computer elements to perform the abstract idea of generating a comment from an agent regarding content from a user and sharing the content with the user.

 Therefore, the examiner maintains the current 101 rejection.